Structured Linear CDEs: Maximally Expressive and Parallel-in-Time Sequence Models

 Utilising structured matrices to reduce the computational burden of neural networks extends beyond sequence models.
-Sparsity is motivated by the lottery-ticket hypothesis~\cite{frankle2019lotterytickethypothesisfinding} and has been realised through pruning before~\cite{strom1997sparse}, during~\cite{tanaka2020pruning}, and after training~\cite{He_2017_ICCV}.
-Other examples of structured matrices in neural network architectures include sparse Transformers \cite{Child2019GeneratingLS}, $2:4$ sparse linear layers~\cite{Mishra2021AcceleratingSD}, and Monarch layers, which are the product of two block-diagonal matrices \cite{Dao2022MonarchES}.
+The lottery‑ticket hypothesis~\cite{frankle2019lotterytickethypothesisfinding} argues that dense networks contain sparse sub‑networks that, when trained in isolation, can match the accuracy of the full model.
+Such sub‑networks have been uncovered by pruning before~\cite{tanaka2020pruning}, during~\cite{strom1997sparse}, and after training~\cite{He_2017_ICCV}.
+SLiCEs differ from pruning by imposing structured sparsity at initialisation and training the resulting sparse model directly.
+Other structured‑matrix approaches include sparse Transformers \cite{Child2019GeneratingLS}, 2:4 sparsity in linear layers \cite{Mishra2021AcceleratingSD}, and Monarch layers, which factorise weight matrices into two block‑diagonal components \cite{Dao2022MonarchES}.